 Don’t buy into it coming from me?
 What about from Mike Holmgren, President of the Cleveland Browns?
 In an interview with Tony Grossi of the Cleveland Plain Dealer, Holmgren said of Clausen: “I wish I liked him more.
 You know how you have a type of player that you like?
 It’s not scientific.
 People like him a lot.
 He’ll go high.
 But it would be hard for me [to take him].”

-If a team wants to take a chance and spend a first rounder on a quarterback – then work out a trade to deal up for Oklahoma’s Sam Bradford – a high talent with top-notch character and leadership skills.
-Toss in work ethic too, especially after all the improvements we have seen from Bradford when rehabbing from last season’s shoulder injury.
+If a team wants to spend a first rounder on a quarterback, then it trade up for Oklahoma’s Sam Bradford.
+Bradford has the high talent ceiling with top-notch character and elite leadership skills.
+Toss in work ethic, too.
+Look at all the improvements we’ve seen from Bradford when rehabbing from last season’s shoulder injury.

-On top of that, one could wait and take a guy like Colt McCoy in the second round – because even though he may not have the frame that Clausen has – McCoy is a high character player that throws with great accuracy.
-That, plus guys of his size have proven that they can win in the NFL – most recently Drew Brees, who hoisted up the Vince Lombardi Trophy a few short months ago.
+On top of that, one could wait and take a guy like Colt McCoy in the second round.
+Sure, McCoy does not have the frame that Clausen has, but he’s a high character that throws with great accuracy.
+That, plus guys of his size have proven that they can win in the NFL.
+Just look at Drew Brees, who hoisted the Lombardi Trophy a few short months ago.

-Still, on top of any great debate such as this one, there’s also a coach at the highest level that has enough arrogance of his own that he feels that he can turn any talent into an elite talent.
+Still, on top of any great debate, there’s also a coach that has enough arrogance of his own.
+That coach feels that he can turn any talent into an elite talent.

 Therefore, expect someone to use a high pick on Jimmy Clausen.